mobilefirstdev/gv-angular-challenge/README.md

 ### Install / Setup

+- Create a repository from this template
+  - Make sure you are signed in to your GitHub Account
+  - Click the green 'Use This Template Button'
+  - Create a public repo (name it whatever you like)
-- Clone/download this repository to your computer
+- Clone/Download your repository copy to your computer
+  - While viewing your repository in GitHub, click the green 'Code' button
-  - use this command to clone the repository in terminal: `https://github.com/mobilefirstdev/gv-angular-challenge.git`
+  - Use the given command to clone the repository from Terminal
-  - or click the green 'Code' button and choose 'Download ZIP', and unzip after downloading
+  - OR choose 'Download ZIP', and unzip after downloading
 - In Terminal, navigate to the location of the repository
 - Use this command to install the dependencies: `npm install`
 - Then use this command to start the local server for development: `ng serve`